-SIMCO provides construction professionals to monitor, observe, inspect and document infrastructure projects throughout the New York metropolitan area.
-Our seasoned construction inspection staff is particularly focused on the safety of the public while facilitating delivery of the construction project on time and within budget.
+SIMCO construction professionals monitor, observe, inspect, and document infrastructure projects throughout the New York metropolitan area.
+Our seasoned construction inspection staff is particularly focused on the safety of the public while facilitating delivery of construction projects on time and within budget.

 SIMCO Engineering, P.C., is also providing design services for detailed Maintenance and Protection of Traffic (MPT) plans, lighting plan and Traffic Management Plan for each specific project in accordance with the National Manual of Uniform Traffic Control Devices and the NYS Supplement and coordinate with NYSDOT Region 8 to facilitate the construction within State Right-of-Way.